pinaire/Deep-Learning-Cell-Image/README.md

 2.)
 DINet-R2 (Python) trains a deep learning network on the clusters and builds a model

 3.)
-DINet-R2_testFeat (Python) tests the model, extracts features, and identifies support cells for each class used for reclassification
+DINet-R2_testFeat (Python) tests the model, extracts features, and identifies support cells for each class

-4.) reclass_corr (MATLAB) calculates a correlation density from the support cells and reclassifies the non-support cells
+4.) reclass_corr (MATLAB) calculates a correlation density from the support cell features and reclassifies the non-support cells